Sean Sellers: Appeals and execution

 Two days before his execution, Sellers filed two more appeals.
 The first appeal, made in federal district court, accused the state Pardon and Parole Board of violating his civil rights.
 Sellers argued the pardon board's decisions were not impartial and were, instead, capricious.
 The appeal was denied, the issue having been considered and rejected by state courts numerous times (and recently as well).
 A second appeal, filed with the state Court of Criminal Appeals, claimed the state appellate court made a mistake by ruling Sellers had waived his insanity claim at trial.
-The state appellate court admitted it used the wrong legal justification in deciding Sellers' waiver of mental illness, but nevertheless rejected Sellers' appeal after reconsidering the case on the merits raised by Sellers' defense team.
+The state appellate court admitted it used the wrong legal justification in deciding Sellers' waiver of mental illness; the court; nevertheless, Sellers' appeal was rejected after reconsidering the case on the merits raised by Sellers' defense team.

 Sellers' imminent execution brought condemnation from a wide variety of sources, including the European Union, Archbishop Desmond Tutu, the American Bar Association, and Bianca Jagger.
 Nearly all raised issues about his age at the time of the crimes, and many argued that his religious work from prison outweighed the state's need to execute him.

 Sellers was executed by lethal injection on February 4, 1999, at the Oklahoma State Penitentiary in McAlester, Oklahoma, at 12:17 a.m., five minutes after the lethal drugs were injected.
 For his last meal, he had Chinese food: eggrolls, sweet-and-sour shrimp, and batter-fried shrimp.
 He began his final statement by addressing his step-siblings:

 In the final minutes before injection Sellers sang modern Christian music, then said loudly, "Here I come, Father; I'm coming home."
 He then turned to the warden: "Let's do it, Gary.
 Let's get it on."
 Sellers finally sang his last words: "Set my spirit free that I might praise Thee.
 Set my spirit free that I might worship Thee."

-Sellers's stepsiblings objected to the substance of his final remarks, that instead of apologizing or mentioning their mother, he only "addressed the fact that we would still feel the same.
-It is very presumptuous that he would know how we would still feel", said his stepsister.
+Sellers's stepsiblings objected to the substance of his final remarks, that instead of apologizing or mentioning their mother, he only "...addressed the fact that we would still feel the same.
+It is very presumptuous that he would know how we would still feel," said his stepsister.